ClojureBridge/curriculum/CONTRIBUTING.md

     ![click compare & pull request button](img/compare-and-pull-request-button-1.png)

-  3. [Another button] Or, change branch to your topic branch and click the button on the left
+  3. [Another button] Or, change branch to your topic branch and click a button on the left

     ![another button to make pull request](img/compare-and-pull-request-button-2.png)